-A pure $SU(N)$ Yang-Mills (PYM) sector, for instance, predicted by the string theory, may be an active part of the particle physics beyond the standard model (SM).
+A pure $SU(N)$ Yang-Mills (PYM) sector, for instance, predicted by the string theory, may be an active part of particle physics beyond the standard model (SM).
 Maybe, such a PYM sector is completely secluded to the SM sector, and then we should peek into this dark sector by means of its gravitational wave (GW) signals, which are generated during the first-order (FO) confinement-deconfinement phase transition (PT).

-The gauge invariant object, the Polyakov loop $L$, associated with the global $Z_N$ symmetry of $SU(N)$, is a well defined order parameter of this PT.
-And a proper effective model based on $L$, namely the Polyakov loop model (PLM), is necessary to describe the confinement-deconfinement PT.
-In this article we have investigated the widely used Haar-type PLMs, and demonstrated that they fail to produce the large $N$ scaling for the thermodynamical quantities and the latent heat at around the criticality of the PT reported from the lattice simulations.
-We then proposed a couple of PLMs with polynomial terms, which was dubbed the 4-6 PLM and 4-8 PLM, with a negative quartic term to trigger the FOPT.
-Such a structure may naturally arise in the presence of a heavy PL with the center charge 2, given that the basic/normal PL having charge 1.
-We showed that those models give the consistent thermodynamical and large $N$ properties at around the criticality.
-The predicted GW spectra were shown to have high enough sensitivity to be probed in the future prospected interferometers such as BBO and DICIGO
+The gauge invariant object, the Polyakov loop $L$, associated with the global $Z_N$ symmetry of $SU(N)$ (called the center symmetry), is a well defined order parameter of this PT.
+And a proper effective model based on $L$, namely the Polyakov loop model (PLM), successfully describes the confinement-deconfinement PT.
+In this article we first looked into the widely used Haar-type PLMs, and demonstrated that they fail to produce the large $N$ scaling for the thermodynamic quantities and the latent heat at around the criticality of the PT reported from the lattice simulations.
+We then proposed a couple of PLMs with polynomial terms, dubbed the 4-6 PLM and 4-8 PLM, with a negative quartic term to trigger the FOPT.
+Such a structure may naturally arise in the presence of a heavy PL with the center charge 2, given that the fundamental or normal PL having charge 1.
+We showed that those models give the desired thermodynamic and large $N$ properties at around the criticality.
+The predicted GW spectra were shown to have high enough sensitivity to be probed in the future prospected interferometers such as BBO and DECIGO.

 The dark PYM opens novel interesting possibilities in the early universe, and here are some open questions need to be addressed elsewhere: \begin{itemize}